BICENTENNIAL TRIBUTE

 D: He anticipates great sales, Byron - think on your roof ! - on your debts! - on marrying a maid you desire!

 B: Humph!
-I cannot accept payment - I am not a tradesman - however, being £30k in debt, I can't quite act the well-upholstered squire
+I cannot accept payment, you understand - I am not a tradesman - however, being £30k in debt, I can't quite act the well-upholstered squire

-Scrope drops his lobster - whips out The Racing Post and makes frantic markings
+In alarm at his vanished pecuinary hopes, Scrope whips out The Racing Post and makes frantic markings

-D: Mr. Murray is intrigued as to how your Lordship came to write an epic of 1745 lines - in what must have been extreme oriental discomfort? (is busy calculating prices per word, paragraph, canto - smirks)
+D: Mr. Murray is intrigued as to how your Lordship came to write an epic of 1745 lines - in what must have been extreme oriental discomfort? (is busy calculating prices per word, paragraph, canto - smirks smugly)

 B: 'Twas an amiable distraction from the legions of bugs and fleas crawling about my person, and my convent (to self: yea, a religious life would certes be too rustic - I am certainly no philosopher or self-denying mystic)